-Once you’ve cleaned your air conditioner, replaced the filter and cleared the area around the unit, it’s time to test your air conditioner.
+Once you’ve cleaned your air conditioner, replaced the filter, and cleared the area around the unit, it’s time to test your air conditioner.
 Turn on the power to the air conditioner and step outside to be sure your condenser is running.
 Next, stand at the air vents in your home to feel the air flowing through the vents.
 The air should be coming out strong from each air vent in your home.

 Check the vents in each room.
-If you recently rearranged furniture in your home and a vent is now blocked, unblock it.
+If you recently rearranged the furniture in your home and a vent is now blocked, unblock it.
 If you notice that one room is far stuffier or cooler than another, this could be a sign that something is going wrong.
 Have it checked by a professional.

 Get a Tuneup

 The final step when you’re trying to prepare your AC for summer is to get a tuneup from a professional.
 It’s important to get your air conditioner tuned up once annually, especially if your air conditioner is getting older.